 Egypt has one of the oldest civilisations in the world.
 Accordingly, it has been in contact with many other civilisations and nations and has been through many eras, from the prehistoric age to the modern age.
-Also, it passed through so many generations, such as Pharaonic, Roman, Greek, Coptic, Islamic and many other periods.
+Also, it passed through so many generations, such as Pharaonic, Roman, Greek, Coptic, Islamic, and many others.
 Because of this wide variation of ages and the continuous contact with other nations, many museums may be found in Egypt, covering a wide area of these ages.

 List of Museums in Egypt